Deploying Zebra Services Agent

 .

-The application is now installed on the devices.
+The application is now installed on the device.

 ZSA app Homescreen